TheWorldAvatar/hd4-stack/README.md

 ## Trajectories

 Prerequisite: Point time series uploaded using the TimeSeriesClient with `com.cmclinnovations.stack.clients.timeseries.TimeSeriesRDBClient`.
-An input agent to instantiate is not committed/provided at the moment.
+Users need to provide their own instantiation agents, e.g. the FenlandTrajectoryAgent.

 The trajectory can be processed by the trip agent <https://github.com/TheWorldAvatar/trip-agent> to detect trips and stays.